openharmony/docs/en/application-dev/reference/native-apis/_r_d_b.md

 **Description**

-Pointer to the function used to close the result set.
+Pointer to the function used to destroy a result set.

 **Parameters**